 Green Sea Turtle Program

 The Hawaiian green sea turtle (known in the Hawaiian language as honu) is one of the precious native Hawaiian species on display at Sea Life Park.
 When you view our turtles, that range in age from 21 to some 72 years old you will be looking at the only captive turtles in the United States that are propagating new, baby turtles.
 Every Hawaiian green sea turtle released throughout the state of Hawaii in various programs with resorts and approved sites, comes from our family of turtles at Sea Life Park.
 Sea Life Park’s green sea turtle breeding program has contributed to the resurgence of the honu in Hawaiian waters.
 Over 16,000 green sea turtle hatchlings have been released from the Park’s adult population, and the breeding program has further impact through the Park’s education programs with the help of these amazing little “honu ambassadors.”
-Each year we release from 200 to 800 baby turtles during the mating season of May to September.
+Each year we release from 200 to 800 baby turtles during the hatching season of May to September.
 Since 1989, Sea Life Park has also been providing the Mauna Lani Bay Resort with young honu, and each year the Park’s partner releases the turtles that have been raised in their saltwater ponds.
+Similar programs exist at the Maui Ocean Center and Kahala Hotel and Resort saltwater ponds and exhibits.
 The Hawaiian Green Sea Turtle is one of the few species of sea turtles in the world to have seen numbers rise in recent decades, in large part due to awareness and ongoing conservation efforts.

 Born out of a community need in the early 1970s and fostered through a labor of love with support from Park staff and volunteers since, the Sea Life Park Seabird Rehabilitation Facility has been healing native seabird populations and educating the public on the signs to look for in distressed seabirds.